shunk031/shunk031.github.io/content/home/10_experience.md

   description = """
   - Supervisor: Yuki Iwazaki, Researcher
   - Topic: Multi-modal advertising (Ad) and landing page (LP) understanding
+  - Conducting fundamental research to evaluate and analyze ad creatives and landing pages.
+I have written a paper and prepared for a presentation for an international conference based on the results during my internship.
+    - My presentations and publications can be found at [the CyberAgent tag](/tag/cyberagent/).
   """

 [[experience]]